marad/marad.github.io/_drafts/monads.md

 {% endhighlight %}

 This program, as you might suspect, reads one character from the standard input and writes it to standard output.
-To put it simply: awaits for keyboard button to be pressed and prints the button to the console.
+To put it simply: awaits for keyboard button to be pressed and prints the letter to the console.

 Here you can see that `getChar` does have some kind of state as the value seems to materialize from nothing - it doesn't expect any arguments.
 So what happens here?
-Well - the input/output operations are wrapped with a monad which acts here as a gate between our imperative and stateful world and the world of pure functions.
-All this achieved with simple `flatMap` :)
+Well - the input/output operations are wrapped with a monad which acts here as a gate between our stateful world and the world of pure functions.

+We can rewrite it using `flatMap` (which in Haskell is `>>=`):

+{% highlight haskell %}
+main :: IO ()
+main = getChar >>= putChar
+{% endhighlight %}

+In Scala it would look like:

+{% highlight scala %}
+def main(): Unit = getChar.flatMap(putChar)
+{% endhighlight %}

+The `getChar` is a monad.
+If we invoke `flatMap` on it gives us a key pressed on the keyboard as a parameter to our function.
+Our function here is `putChar`.
+It takes one char and returns a monad back.
+The returned monad is empty (like `Unit` in Scala) so the value is not interesting.
+The `putChar` function does something else behind the scenes.
+It writes the character to the standard output.
+This is side effect that we wanted.
+The ability to talk to stateful world.

+All this is thanks to humble `flatMap` :)

 # Summary

 Thanks for reading!
 I hope that you will not be frightened by the _monad_ word anymore!
-Those are useful little creatures.
+These are useful little creatures.
 They are easy to use when you get the hang of them, but quite hard to learn (and explain!).
-I really hope that this post was helpful to you because when I wanted to learn about monads the first time I couldn't understand a single thing about them.
-Then something just _clicked_ and everything was so obvious.
+I really hope that this post was helpful to you because when I wanted to learn monads the first time I couldn't understand a single thing about them.
+Then something just _clicked_ and everything was clear.
 I hope that it just _clicked_ for you today :)

 If you have any questions please leave a comment below!